Ipgnosis/ipgn_covid/README.md

 OWID_KOS	Europe	        Kosovo

-Note also that the iso_code for 'the World' that will be exluded for the time being:
+Note also that the iso_code for 'the World' that will be exluded from the api for the time being, but can be aggregated if required:

 OWID_WRL	World           None